magore/hp85disk/README.md

     * python3  -m serial.tools.miniterm --parity N --rts 0 --dtr 0 /dev/ttyUSB0 1152000
   * - OR -
     * Open you favorite serial terminal emulator
      * Set BAUD rate to 115200
      * Set 8 Data bits NO parity
      * Set flow control to NONE
      * Set the PORT to the device name of the emulator USB port
-      * Example: /dev/ttyUSB0 see previous section on connecting to your computer

 ___